oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: DEQ_BROWSE

-    This constant is used to specify that dequeue should read the message without acquiring any lock on the message (eqivalent to a select statement).
+    This constant is used to specify that dequeue should read the message without acquiring any lock on the message (equivalent to a select statement).